OWASP/www-policy/operational/membership.md

 ## Overview

 The OWASP Foundation is a member-led organization.
 Members serve as Board Members, Leaders, and volunteers for our community.
 Members have a vote in the election of OWASP Leaders.
-Membership is a privilege guided by the [Code of Conduct](/www-policy/operational/code-of-conduct), which has dues set by the OWASP Board of Directors are currently $50 per year.
-Discounts are available for multi-year memberships and for people living in developing economies and are outlined below.
+Membership is a privilege guided by the [Code of Conduct](/www-policy/operational/code-of-conduct), which has dues set by the OWASP Board of Directors, and are detailed below.
+Discounts are available for students, multi-year memberships, and for people living in developing economies.
+Complementary membership is available for active leaders, and Honorary Lifetime Membership may be granted by the Board of Directors for extraordinary service to OWASP and its mission over a long period of time.

 ## Membership